 2: Renewal Period: Most loans can be renewed an unlimited number of times during the renewal period unless recalled.
 Items must be returned to the library when the renewal period expires.

-Alumni and guests can purchase $5 photocopying cards from vending machines in O’Neill Library, the Social Work Library, the Theology and Ministry Library and the Law Library.
+Alumni and guests can scan and print materials.
+To print, a $5 printing card can be purchased from vending machines in O’Neill Library, the Social Work Library, and the Theology and Ministry Library.
+Outgoing fax service is also available at O'Neill Library.

 We provide in-person reference service in all libraries and offer a variety of help by subject pages to assist in finding more focused resources in your research area.
 Check our Hours for service desks staffing or Contact Us for more information.